Utah State Prison: History

 The prison was built to replace Sugar House Prison, which closed in 1951.
 Its location was once remote and the nearby communities were rural.
 Since the prison's erection, business parks and residential neighborhoods have developed the once rural area into a suburban one.
 Seeking the ability to offer better treatment option state legislature initiated a process to build a new prison, deciding it was best to relocate elsewhere.
 Several sites were under consideration.
 An episode of Touched by an Angel was filmed here in 2001.
 A study was completed in 2005 by Wikstrom Economic & Planning Consultants, Inc., to determine if moving the prison would be feasible.
 The test of feasibility was whether or not the value of the real estate of the current location could support the cost of relocation.
 It was determined that the cost of relocating the prison far exceeded the value that could be realized from the sale of the Draper prison site.
 However, on August 19, 2015, a special session of the state legislature voted to move the prison to the west side of Salt Lake City.
 The prison is now closed.
+The Point is a planned 600-acre mixed use development that is being constructed at the site of the prison.